ankaAR/bestiario5e/_creatures/young-red-shadow-dragon.md

 damage_resistances: "necrotic"
 ---

-***Living Shadow.*** While in dim light or darkness, the dragon has resistance to damage that isn't force, psychic, or radiant.
+***Living Shadow.*** While in dim light or darkness, the dragon has resistance to damage that isn't force, psíquico, or radiant.

 ***Shadow Stealth.*** While in dim light or darkness, the dragon can take the Hide action as a bonus action.